 Cody Jinks – I Can’t Complain

 Another song that was written which plays out like my own personal mentality.
 Yes, I’m crazy.
 Yes, I’ll never change.
 I’ve heard it all before.
 I don’t care, but I can’t complain.
+This song is fucking country rock banger!

 Cody Jinks – A Memory & A Dream

 Fucking musical Jesus once again writes and records a song which seems like was inspired by my own life’s story.
 After at least three near death experiences logged in my own life, this song conjures memories of my life, overall.
-I’ve been screamin’ at the world since the time I could talk.
+Another banger in my world when I need musical rationalization on life’s weird damn experiences.

 Cody Jinks – I Would